-The second path to periodicals is the News app, which replaced the Newsstand app back in iOS 8.
-Now you have a single app that gathers news articles, images, and videos you might be interested in and displays them in a visually appealing fashion.
-Participating publishers at launch include ESPN, The New York Times, Hearst (publisher of Bob's newspaper, the Houston Chronicle), Time, Inc., CNN, Condé Nast, and Bloomberg.
+The second path to periodicals is the News app, a single app that gathers news articles, images, and videos you might be interested in and displays them in a visually appealing fashion.
+Participating publishers include ESPN, The New York Times, Hearst (publisher of Bob's newspaper, the Houston Chronicle), Time, Inc., CNN, Condé Nast, and Bloomberg.